 E-bikes in Ontario must have:

-- an electric motor not exceeding 500 Watts
+- An continuous rated output power electric motor not exceeding 500 Watts

 - a permanent label from the manufacturer in both English and French stating that your e-bike conforms to the federal definition of a power-assisted bicycle